 You can use your card even before it arrives and without knowing the full card number by creating an online account for the card and linking it to Apple Pay.
 Wherever Apple Pay is accepted, you can use the virtual card without having the real physical one

 To find your credit card number without the card, try looking for it on your monthly statement.
-Some credit card companies will disclose the full number on their statement, while others will only show the last 4 digits, though.
+Some credit card companies will disclose the full number on their statement.
+However, there are issuers that will only show the last 4 digits.

 To get an instant credit card number, apply online for a credit card from American Express or another issuer that provides instant card numbers for its credit cards.
 If you’re approved, you will receive your instant credit card number, the card’s expiration date, and the security code.
-This information may be included in your online approval notification or through a link sent to your e-mail address.… read full answer
+This information may be included in your online approval notification or through a link sent to your e-mail address.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.